What method of contraception's best for me?

 Consultation with a gynaecologist: not just for women

-"I'm glad when a girl's mother comes with her and supports her," adds Dingeldein.
-"And of course also if her boyfriend is with her too.
-After all, contraception also affects him."
-Nobody has to be examined during the consultation, unless they opt for an IUD: "This has to be placed in the uterus.
-So I first examine the woman and show her how it all works."
+“I’m glad when a girl’s mother comes with her and supports her,” adds Dingeldein.
+“And of course also if her boyfriend is with her, too.
+After all, contraception also affects him.”
+Nobody has to be examined during the consultation, unless they opt for an IUD: “This has to be placed in the uterus.
+So I first examine the woman and show her how it all works.”

 Preference for natural contraception

-At the moment gynaecologist Irène Dingeldein is noticing a trend to natural contraceptives: "More and more young adults are interested in a copper IUD.
-They'd prefer not to take hormones and avoid affecting their body or the environment," says Dingeldein.
-Ruth Drahts at the Buchenhof women's practice in Sursee observes the same development: "I also hear a growing number of women say they don't want to take hormones.
-But when I explain all the pros and cons they often end up choosing the pill after all.
-It's often the best solution, at least as their first contraceptive," she explains.
-It's important to realise that "there's no such thing as a completely natural –safe contraceptive.
-You're always interfering with nature."
+Gynaecologist Irène Dingeldein is currently observing a trend towards natural contraceptives: “More and more young adults are interested in a copper IUD.
+They prefer not to take any hormones to avoid affecting their body or the environment,” says Dingeldein.
+Ruth Drahts at the Buchenhof women’s practice in Sursee observes the same development: “I also hear a growing number of women say they don’t want to take hormones.
+But when I explain all the pros and cons, they often end up choosing the pill after all.
+It’s often the best solution, at least as their first contraceptive,” she explains.
+“It’s important to realise that there’s no such thing as a completely natural, 100%-safe and readily available contraceptive.
+You’re always interfering with nature.”

 How safe are cycle tracking, the temperature method, and so on?

-The other options aren't likely to change any time soon either: "There's research being done into preparations which have even fewer hormones, or other forms of the coil.
-But there's no real prospect of really new methods, for example contraceptives that put more of the onus on the man," says Drahts.
-"But if you take the time you'll find a good, safe contraceptive to suit you."
+The other options aren’t likely to change any time soon either: “Research is being conducted into preparations that have even fewer hormones, or other forms of the coil.
+But there’s no real prospect of really new methods, for example safe, reversible methods for men with few side effects,” say Drahts.
+“Nevertheless, most couples find a good, safe method of contraception that suits them.”

 These forms of contraception contain a combination of oestrogen and progesterone.
 These synthetic hormones suppress the woman's cycle and come with some desirable side-effects: they can reduce acne, heavy bleeding and pain during her period.
 They can also bring about improvements in benign conditions of the uterus such as myoma.